Mayoralty of Boris Johnson: Policing

-Johnson appointed himself chair of the Metropolitan Police Authority (MPA), and in October 2008 successfully pushed for the resignation of Metropolitan Police Commissioner Ian Blair after the latter was criticised for allegedly handing contracts to friends and for his handling of the death of Jean Charles de Menezes.
+Johnson appointed himself chair of the Metropolitan Police Authority (MPA), and in October 2008 successfully pushed for the resignation of Metropolitan Police Commissioner Ian Blair after the latter was criticised for allegedly handing contracts to friends and for his handling of the killing of Jean Charles de Menezes.
 This earned Johnson great respect among Conservatives, who interpreted it as his first act of strength.
 Johnson resigned as MPA chairman in January 2010, but throughout his mayoralty was highly supportive of the Metropolitan Police, particularly during the controversy surrounding the death of Ian Tomlinson.
 Overall crime in London fell during his administration, but his claim that serious youth crime had decreased was shown to be false, and he acknowledged the error.
 Similarly, his claim that Metropolitan Police numbers had increased was also characterised as untrue, but the fact-checkers at Full Fact say that both Johnson's and his critics' positions are defensible.
 He was also criticised for his response to the 2011 London riots; holidaying with his family in British Columbia when the rioting broke out, he did not immediately return to London, only returning 48 hours after it had begun and addressing Londoners 60 hours thereafter.
 Upon visiting shopkeepers and residents affected by the riots in Clapham, he was booed and jeered by elements within the crowds.

 After Johnson took office, he had the MPA incense stop and search.
 A 2016 report commissioned by the Home Office found "no discernible crime-reducing effects" from this action.

 Preparations for the 2012 Summer Olympics

 Three months after his election Johnson attended the 2008 Summer Olympics closing ceremony at Beijing in August 2008 to receive the Olympic Flag from the Mayor of Beijing.
 Under Livingstone, London had been successful in its bid to host the 2012 Summer Olympics, securing the games in 2005.
 Johnson's role in the proceedings was to be the co-chair of an Olympic board which oversaw the games.
 Johnson continued preparations for the 2012 Olympic Games, which had been initiated under Livingstone, and was even accused of taking credit for some of the efforts of Livingstone.

-Johnson commissioned for a tower to be constructed in the Olympic Park.
-This would result in the ArcelorMittal Orbit.
+Johnson commissioned for a landmark tower to be constructed in the Olympic Park.
+This would result in the construction of ArcelorMittal Orbit.